fuglaro/filet-wm/README.md

 ```

 ### Status bar text
-To configure the status text on the bar, set the name of the Root Window with a tool like `xsetroot`.
+To configure the status text on the bar, you need to set the name of the Root Window with a tool like `xsetroot`.
 There are many examples configured for other Window Managers that respect a similar interface.
-Check out `filetstatus` from the https://github.com/fuglaro/filet-lignux project for a solution engineered under the same philosophies as this project.
+The default configuration comes with an inbuilt status bar text updater called *filetstatus* which is launched in the configured startup command.
+See *startup* in the config section.

 ## Design and Engineering Philosophies